greg300/cache-sim/README.md

-# ECE563_Final_Project
+# Cache Simulator
-Computer Architecture (ECE 332:563) Final Project.
+## ECE 563 - Computer Architecture

----

-## Overview

 A L1-L2-DRAM memory hierarchy system remains a frequently-used model for modern CPUs.
 In this investigation, a simple L1-L2 cache simulator is developed in the C programming language.
 C was selected for its low-level access to memory and fast runtime.

 The goal of this project is not to simulate memory itself, but rather, to simulate the behavior of the cache hierarchy to demonstrate how various configurations of cache size, associativity, and block size, along with prefetching adjacent memory addresses, impact the performance of a multilevel cache among different benchmarks.